lagom/lagom/docs/manual/scala/guide/cluster/MigratingToAkkaPersistenceTyped.md

 @[akka-persistence-typed-replies](../../../../../dev/sbt-plugin/src/sbt-test/sbt-plugin/akka-persistence-typed-migration-scala/shopping-cart-akka-persistence-typed/src/main/scala/com/example/shoppingcart/impl/ShoppingCartEntity.scala)

 Then, all the command handlers must produce a `ReplyEffect`.
-For operations that don't mutate the model, use `Effect.reply` directly and for operations that persist events use `Effect.persist` to create a `ReplyEffect` instance:
+For operations that don't mutate the model, use `Effect.reply` directly and for operations that persist events use `Effect.persist(...).thenReply` to create a `ReplyEffect` instance:

 @[akka-persistence-typed-example-command-handler](../../../../../dev/sbt-plugin/src/sbt-test/sbt-plugin/akka-persistence-typed-migration-scala/shopping-cart-akka-persistence-typed/src/main/scala/com/example/shoppingcart/impl/ShoppingCartEntity.scala)

+See [[Modelling Commands and Replies|UsingAkkaPersistenceTyped#Modelling-Commands-and-Replies]] for more details.

 ## Registration

 In order to shard and distribute the `EventSourcedBehavior` instances across the cluster you will no longer use Lagom's `persistentEntityRegistry`.
 Instead, Lagom now provides direct access to `clusterSharding`, an instance of Akka's `ClusterSharding` extension you can use to initialize the sharding of `EventSourcedBehavior`.

-__Before__, in the `ShoppingCartLoader.scala` class we'd use the Lagom provided `persistentEntityRegistry` instance to register a `macwire` provided instance:
+__Before__, in the `ShoppingCartLoader` class we'd use the Lagom provided `persistentEntityRegistry` instance to register a `macwire` provided instance:

 @[akka-persistence-register-classic](../../../../../dev/sbt-plugin/src/sbt-test/sbt-plugin/akka-persistence-typed-migration-scala/shopping-cart-lagom-persistence/src/main/scala/com/example/shoppingcart/impl/ShoppingCartLoader.scala)